berkeley-scf/parallel-scf-2016/session2.md

 ipcluster stop
 ```

-## Loading packages and accessing global variables within your parallel tasks
+# Loading packages and accessing global variables within your parallel tasks in iPython

 In iPython parallel, you need to do some work to ensure that data and packages are available on the workers.